These end at the stroke of the alarm clock.

 - The truly bizarre short film "Design for Dreaming," which features a dream ballet about an auto show(!) and was given the Mystery Science Theater 3000 treatment with hilarious results.

-- The bowling-pin dancers in The Dude's dream.
+- The Big Lebowski: The bowling-pin dancers in The Dude's dream.

 - Tezuka Productions' Broken Down Film: When the nameless cowboy finally saves the damsel, the film suddenly shifts to Technicolor and the setting changes to a ballroom as the trope sets in.
 Then, when snapped out of it, the film suddenly reverts to its black-and-white western format.